swyddfa/esbonio/docs/extensions/relevant_to.rst

    ]

-Then within your documentation, "relevant sections" are defined using the :rst:dir:`relevent-to` directive.
+Then within your documentation, "relevant sections" are defined using the :rst:dir:`relevant-to` directive.

-.. rst:directive:: relevent-to
+.. rst:directive:: relevant-to

    Define sections that can be swapped out based on the chosen subject.
    Consider the following example.